Gnosis

 In the library

-The gnosis starts from the truth and shows the appearances in the light of the truth… the gnosis proceeds by identity or vision — it is, sees and knows… to the gnosis all its truth is direct knowledge, pratyakṣa.
+The gnosis starts from the truth and shows the appearances in the light of the truth… the gnosis proceeds by identity or vision, — it is, sees and knows.

 Alchemy was discovered to be none other than the bridge over which the Gnosis of old traversed the ages and entered the modern world as the Jungian psychology of the unconscious.

-Hoeller argues that alchemy constitutes the historical transmission vehicle by which ancient gnostic knowledge was carried forward and reconstituted as Jungian depth psychology.
+Hoeller argues that alchemy served as the historical transmission vehicle by which ancient Gnostic transformative knowledge passed directly into Jungian depth psychology.

 Hoeller, Stephan A., The Gnostic Jung and the Seven Sermons to the Dead, 1982thesis

-knowledge of God comprises the whole content of the gnostic myth… on the practical side it is more particularly 'knowledge of the way,' namely, of the soul's way out of the world, comprising the sacramental and magical preparations for its future ascent.
+knowledge of God, comprises the whole content of the gnostic myth… on the practical side, it is more particularly ‘knowledge of the way,’ namely, of the soul’s way out of the world.

-Jonas defines gnosis as bifurcated between theoretical cosmological knowledge and practical soteriological knowledge of the soul's ascent through cosmic spheres.
+Jonas articulates the dual structure of ancient gnosis as simultaneously a theoretical cosmological system and a practical soteriology guiding the soul’s ascent through the planetary spheres.

 Hans Jonas, The Gnostic Religion: The Message of the Alien God and the Beginnings of Christianity, 1958thesis